-The construction sector has seen significant advancements in regulation in recent years.
-This will result in a considerable reduction in energy consumption over the lifecycle of new dwellings.
+The construction sector has seen meaningful improvements in regulation in recent years.
+This will ultimately result in a considerable decrease in energy consumption over the lifecycle of new homes.
+For example, the Nearly Zero Energy Buildings1 (NZEB) regulations introduced a very high energy performance in building standards requiring that all new homes are NZEB compliant.

-HBFI undertakes to ensure that all projects funded are compliant with the latest building standards and this will be verified by Monitoring Surveyors appointed to each project.
-This requirement will help to ensure that HBFI funded developments meet the highest standard in building regulation whilst also minimising the impact on the environment.
+HBFI endeavours to ensure that all funded projects are compliant with the latest building standards, with compliance being confirmed by Monitoring Surveyors appointed to each project, helping to ensure that highest standards in building regulation are met on all HBFI funded developments and that the impact on the environment is minimised.